 Courtesy Claim Submission

-At this time, The Family Institute does not submit courtesy claim submission for all other insurance plans, including Magellan, Harken Health, Beacon Health, etc. We can provide you with a detailed statement that you can submit to your insurance company.
+At this time, The Family Institute does not submit courtesy claim submission for other insurance plans not listed above.
+We can provide you with a detailed statement that you can submit to your insurance company.
 Please complete this request form to request necessary documentation.